rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 While this process is slightly different from cloud vendor to vendor, Egress IP addresses are implemented as additional IP addresses on the primary network interface of the node and must be in the same subnet as the node’s primary IP address.

-Depending the SDN that you are using, the implementation of the EgressIP are slightly different, we're using OpenShift OVN Kubernetes, that it's the default CNI one.
+Depending on the SDN that you are using, the implementation of the EgressIP is slightly different.
+We're using OpenShift OVN Kubernetes, which is the default CNI.

-This blog post is using [a GitOps repository](https://github.com/RedHat-EMEA-SSA-Team/ns-apps/tree/egressip) for provisioning all the objects in our OpenShift cluster, and it's using OpenShift-GitOps, that it's based in an opinionated ArgoCD deployment.
-For install OpenShift-GitOps check the [official docs](https://docs.openshift.com/container-platform/4.9/cicd/gitops/installing-openshift-gitops.html).
+This blog post uses [a GitOps repository](https://github.com/RedHat-EMEA-SSA-Team/ns-apps/tree/egressip) for provisioning all the objects in our OpenShift cluster, and it uses OpenShift-GitOps, which is based on an opinionated ArgoCD deployment.
+To install OpenShift-GitOps, check the [official docs](https://docs.openshift.com/container-platform/4.9/cicd/gitops/installing-openshift-gitops.html).

-The blog post is tested in an On-Premises OpenShift based in Libvirt and OpenShift IPI 4.9.4.
+The blog post is tested on an on-premises OpenShift based on Libvirt and OpenShift IPI 4.9.4.

-NOTE: even though this blog post is using OpenShift GitOps, the EgressIP can work without installing or using GitOps, ArgoCD / OpenShift GitOps.
-It's just an example that how cool is GitOps and OpenShift GitOps.
+NOTE: Even though this blog post is using OpenShift GitOps, the EgressIP can work without installing or using GitOps, ArgoCD, or OpenShift GitOps.
+It's just an example of how cool GitOps and OpenShift GitOps are.

 ## 2. Microservices Demo provisioning

-We will be using a couple of microservices as example based in the popular TV Show "the Simpsons", so where we will have two main namespace "Simpson" and "Bouvier" and two microservices deployed in each namespace:
+We will be using a couple of example microservices based on the popular TV show "The Simpsons", where we will have two main namespaces "Simpson" and "Bouvier" and two microservices deployed in each namespace:

 [![](/images/egressovn-0.png "egressovn-0")]({{site.url}}/images/egressovn-0.png)